wp-insider/simple-membership/simple-membership/readme.txt

 - Added a new utility function to write array content to the debug log file.
 - Added Czech language translation to the plugin.
 The translation was submitted by Novakovska Eva.
 - Updated the French language translation file.
+- Added Finish language translation to the plugin.
+The translation was submitted by Lars Timberg.

 = 3.4.7 =
 - There is a new feature for applying partial or section protection to posts and pages.
 This feature is available via a free addon.